History Day FAQs

 Yes!
 Many teachers incorporate History Day into their teaching and curriculum.
 For tips on how to do this, or to set up a class visit or meeting, please send us an email at nychd@bklynlibrary.org.

 Each school can submit a maximum of 3 projects per division and per category.
-For example, a school can submit 3 individual documentaries and 3 group documentaries (etc.) in both the Junior and Senior divisions if they wanted to.
+For example, a school can submit 3 individual documentaries and 3 group documentaries (etc.) However, a school cannot submit 4 individual documentaries.
+Unfortunately, at this time the registration system will not block a fourth student from registering for the contest, but they will eventually be notified by the History Day coordinator and disqualified.
+Please work with your students to prevent this from occurring before the contest deadline.
 If many students from your school would like to participate in History Day, we recommend having an in-school contest prior to the NYC regional contest.
 For more information or assistance preparing for an in-school contest reach out to NYCHD@BklynLibrary.org.

 Student FAQs